alaksej/sort-typescript-imports-unofficial/README.md

 * `typescript.extension.sortImports.omitSemicolon`: If set to `true`, the trailing semicolon will be omitted.
 Default: `false`
 * `typescript.extension.sortImports.regexSortOrder`: An array of objects { expression: string, priority: number } to sort the imports if the 'sortMethod' is set to 'regex'
 * `typescript.extension.sortImports.useEmptyLineBetweenBlocks`: Whether to inset an empty line between blocks of imports of different priority
+* `typescript.extension.sortImports.groupByPath`: Whether to put all the imports with the same path into one import statement

 ## Known Issues

+* useEmptyLineBetweenBlocks inserts redundant empty lines after all the imports
 * This extension does not currently sort comments within the import block along with the import statements

 ## Future roadmap